-Windows 8.1 was released a few hours ago and those who were anxious to try it for themselves have already installed it and saw what it can do.
-However, what Microsoft released was not the final product, but a customer preview, which might still have some issues, and therefore, those who don’t want to fiddle with these issues might want to uninstall Windows 8.1 and revert to the plain old Windows 8.
+Windows 8.1 was released a few years ago and those who were anxious to try it for themselves have already installed it and saw what it can do.
+However, the final product might still have some issues.
+Therefore, those who don’t want to fiddle with these issues might want to uninstall Windows 8.1 and revert to the plain old Windows 8 or Windows 7.

 Uninstalling Windows 8.1 can be done in a few ways, as it depends on what operating system you had before, but it can be done.
 The amount of work you have to put in is depends on the manner of the installation you made.

 Microsoft was kind enough to give us a FAQ on how Windows 8.1 that manages to answer (more or less) most of the questions users might have.
 In this FAQ, those who want to revert to their original OS can see exactly how to uninstall Windows 8.1 from their computer.

 There are two ways of uninstalling Windows 8.1 from your computer, and, as mentioned before, it depends on how you installed it, or more exactly, if you upgraded for free from Windows 8 or if you did a clean install from Windows XP, Vista or 7.

 How we test, review and rate?